EEHZYDHAVE/Cyclistic_Share_2022_Q1/README.md

 **Bike Types**

 Classic bikes are preferred more by both annual members and casual members.
 However, annual members were much more likely to switch from electric bikes to classic bikes than casual riders.
 There was a 100%+ increase in annual members switching to classic bikes, compared to a 47% increase in casual riders switching to classic bikes.

-Recommendation: The market analyst team should consider classic bikes when designing marketing strategies, as customers are more familiar with this bike type
+**Recommendation**: The market analyst team should consider classic bikes when designing marketing strategies, as customers are more familiar with this bike type

 <figure>
   <legend> <a href="https://public.tableau.com/views/Cyclistic_Share_16990639629980/Bike_Type?:language=en-GB&:display_count=n&:origin=viz_share_link" color="blue">View Bike Types Visualization on Tableau</a> </legend>